History of Tokyo: Art and entertainment

 One notable book was the Confucian text Kogiroku (Record of Filial piety and Ethical Righteousness), and a notable genre was kibyoshi, adult comic books written mostly in hiragana.
 Laws like the Kansai reforms censored certain books and disallowed commoners from writing fiction.

 Famous paintings of Edo by artists like Hokusai, Hiroshige, and Kuniyoshi were made in the 18th and 19th centuries.
 Hokusai painted landscapes, as well as the erotic shunga (spring pictures).
 Various artists at the time criticized city society with their works.
 These included theater performers, the writer Napa Oto, popular novels with satirical prose called sen-ryu, and painters like Hokusai.

 An annual celebration was the Festival of the River God, at the Sumidagawa Shrine by the Sumida's east bank.
 Near the end of May, a fireworks display known as kawa-biraki (river opening) was held on the river, initially intended somehow to cleanse the city of cholera.

-Tokugawa period (19th century)
+Tokugawa period, 1800–1868

 At Mukojima, on the Sumida's east bank, "private gardens, teahouses and temples" were visited by the era's leading artists, including Kameda Hosai, Sakai Hoitsu, and Tani Buncho.
 They also visited Sahara Kiky's Mukojima's Hyakka-en garden.
 Kiku and his artist friends, made a garden that associated itself with Japanese and Chinese literature.
 They enscribed stones that can still be read.
 By the end of the century, Mukojima would be packed with factories which ruined the local plants and water.

 City officials tried to combat the defiance of class-based social structure.
 The Tenpo Reforms were issued multiple times over to arrest non-compliant "writers, reformists, and liberal political figures".
 They banned many things, including displays of luxury, and female musicians and headdressers.
 The number of variety halls was reduced from over 500 to 15.